 Our modules may change to reflect the latest academic thinking and expertise of our staff.

 In the Summer Term and summer vacation you'll focus on an independent research project, leading to a 12,000-word dissertation.

-You'll identify a research question and construct an empirical investigation to address it.
+You'll identify a research question in the context of mental health and wellbeing in education, and construct an empirical investigation to address it.

 This is your chance to put the knowledge you've gained to work and explore a topic that you feel really passionate about.